Govindudu Andarivadele: Casting

 Tamannaah (top) was initially approached for the female lead role, but Kajal Aggarwal (bottom) ended up being engaged for the role due to the lack of the former's dates.

 Vamsi wanted to cast a popular actor as the protagonist to widen the film's appeal, and approached Ram Charan because of his relationship with him since Charan's childhood.
-Venkatesh and Krishna were initially set to play the lead roles along with Charan, with Venkatesh playing the role of Charan's paternal uncle.
 In September 2013, Kajal Aggarwal was signed to play opposite Charan.
 Actor Jagapati Babu turned down the role of Charan's father as he wanted to concentrate on antagonistic character roles.

 In November 2013, Tamil actor Rajkiran was chosen to play the role of Charan's grandfather, previously earmarked for Krishna.
 The producers also began searching for a new actress in the lead role.
-In December 2013, Venkatesh left the project and was subsequently replaced by Telugu actor Srikanth, saying that the role did not suit his image rather than any other dissatisfaction.
 Chandini Chowdary was rumoured to have been signed up as the female lead, but this proved not to be the case.
 Tamannaah was approached as well, but she had prior commitments in Aagadu and Baahubali.
 Kajal was finalised by the end of 2013 as Charan's heroine in this film, marking her return to Telugu cinema after a brief hiatus.

 Kamalini Mukherjee was chosen by Krishna Vamsi in late January 2014 by Krishna Vamsi, mainly because of her appearance and her acting talent.
 A song from rock band "The Tapes" took seven to nine hours to film for a sequence in the film featuring Charan and Kajal.
 This was the band's first onscreen appearance.
 Vennela Kishore confirmed his presence in the film twice through his Twitter account.

 In the end of May 2014, Prakash Raj replaced Rajkiran as Ram Charan's grandfather.
 Vamsi said "Raj Kiran was cast initially and I had doubts about this casting.
 After shooting a few scenes, I went to Chiranjeevi and he suggested, 'You can think of taking someone who can carry Telugu nativity.'
 He just made that suggestion, but that was when I replaced Raj Kiran with Prakash Raj".
 He added that Chiranjeevi did not interfere in this decision.
 However, Chiranjeevi helped Vamsi and Raj reconcile their differences.
 Jayasudha and Rahman were signed for key roles.
 M. S. Narayana was selected to play a supporting role.
 Adarsh Balakrishna was selected to portray the film's antagonist, recommended by Srikanth to Vamsi.